 Projects are an integral part of the living, learning experience at Computer Science House.
 This is a small sample of notable projects that our members have created:

 Drink and Snack are two of CSH's oldest projects.
 Networked vending machines allow members to order items from any internet browser using a credits system.
 A timer can also be specified to delay the release of a purchased item.

 One Project Per Freshman looks to put the necessary tools in the hands of freshman to enable them to learn more about hardware electronics projects without a financial investment on their part.
-In its current form, an incoming freshman member are given the choice between a Raspberry Pi or a Arduino with a starter kit to tinker with throughout the year.
+In its current form, incoming freshman members are given the choice between a Raspberry Pi or an Arduino with a starter kit to tinker with throughout the year.